My new image in the series Fluid Time, Fluid Time V – Aligning Paths is a new occasion for me to do what I like most – telling stories in photographs.

 It is related to my status as DxO Labs Image Master for the internationally renowned software DxO Labs and it will be a very instructive and interesting event we are planning together.
 More details in a few days, but keep in mind, you can be a part of it too.

-If you work with the DxO software and especially with FilmPack you will surely like the preset series I created for this plugin.
-The presets, originally launched in 2014, have been updated and enriched with more presets and this is the new FREE extended 2018 version of the original fine art DxO Preset Series Dark City.
-Download the presets by clicking on the link or on the image below.
+If you work with the DxO software and especially with FilmPack or PhotoLab, you will surely like the preset series I created for FilmPack and Photolab.
+The presets, initially launched in 2014, have been updated and enriched with more presets and this is the latest extended version of the original fine art DxO Preset Series Dark City.
+Access the presets by clicking on the link or the image below.

 FURTHER STUDY RESOURCES